ibm-cloud-docs/transit-gateway/add-redundant-gre-tunnels.md

    If you expand the row of the connection, tunnel details and their states are listed.
    {: note}

 1. Click **Add tunnel**.
-You can add more tunnels, but you cannot exceed two tunnels per zone.
+You can add more tunnels, but you can't exceed two tunnels per zone.
 1. In the Add tunnel window, choose an availability zone in which to create the tunnel.
 Then, complete the following fields.

    When you select a zone for the tunnel, only valid zones for a GRE connection are shown as options.